PiotrBerebecki/navigation-dropdown-follow-along/README.md

 # Navigation Dropdown with Follow Along Effect

-The dropdown menu follows along as the user is checking out navbar sections.
+The dropdown menu follows along as the user is checking out the navbar sections.

 Live version: https://navigation-dropdown.herokuapp.com